Des-q: a quantum algorithm to provably speedup retraining of decision trees: Summary of results

-The initial phase of the retraining process involves loading the new examples into the KP-tree, a step that consumes time polynomial in the number of new examples.
-Subsequently, we replicate all the stages of the quantum algorithm initially designed for constructing the tree.
-However, in this case, we create a superposition of amplitude-encoded states over a total of $N_{\text{total}} = N+N_{\text{new}}$ training examples.
-This portion of the process retains a runtime of approximately $\mathcal{O}(\emph{poly} \log(Nd))$.
-Thus we see that the total time to build the tree is,
+The retraining process begins by querying quantum superposition states from the KP-tree, encompassing the entire set of $N_{\text{tot}} = N+N_{\text{new}}$ training examples.
+Since the original $N$ examples were already preloaded into the KP-tree during the tree construction part, one is only required to load the new examples into the KP-tree, a step that consumes time $\tilde{\mathcal{O}}(N_{\text{new}}d)$.
+Subsequently, as highlighted in Algorithm~\ref{alg:desq-retrain}, we replicate all the stages of the Algorithm \ref{alg:desq-cons} designed for constructing the tree, but where we instead query superposition states over the set of $N_{\text{tot}}$ examples.
+Upon loading the new training data into the data structure, the Des-q algorithm for retraining has a runtime of $\mathcal{O}(\emph{poly} \log(N_{\text{tot}}d)) \approx \mathcal{O}(\emph{poly} \log(Nd))$.
+Thus we see that the total time to build the tree is the time to load the new examples into the KP-tree followed by the time to run the algorithm

 Under the small batch updates criterion, we see that our algorithm for tree retraining scales poly-logarithmically in $N$, thus ensuring that the tree retraining process is swift and efficient.